mouhamad-almakhour/mouhamad-almakhour/README.md

 > *Passionate Web3 architect building the decentralized future with security-first mindset.*

-I'm a **Senior Blockchain Engineer** with a **Ph.D. in Computer Science** and **7+ years** of experience in advanced IT projects.
+I’m a **Senior Software Engineer** with a **Ph.D. in Computer Science** and over 7 years of experience building secure and scalable systems across **backend, frontend, and blockchain**.

-I specialize in **smart contract security**, **Ethereum**, **Layer 2 scaling**, **cross-chain protocols**, **DID systems**, and **full-stack DeFi development**.
-Skilled in Solidity, Node.js, TypeScript, Rust, Go, and Docker, with strong expertise in zero-knowledge technologies and formal verification.
+I work on full-stack development using **Node.js, TypeScript, Go, Rust, React, NestJS, Next.js, and Docker,** and I have strong expertise in databases, APIs, and distributed systems.

-I design and deploy DeFi platforms, multisig wallets, and DID solutions with ZK-based privacy.
-I also lead **smart contract audits** and developed a **formal verification tool** that identifies vulnerabilities, attack patterns, and abnormal behaviors.
+On the blockchain side, I specialize in **smart contract security, Ethereum, Layer 2 scaling, cross-chain protocols, and zero-knowledge technologies**.
+I’ve designed and deployed **DeFi platforms, multisig wallets, and DID systems with ZK-based privacy**.

-My work focuses on building scalable, secure, and interoperable blockchain systems that advance adoption of decentralized technologies.
+My focus is on building robust, secure, and interoperable systems that bridge Web2 and Web3, with real-world impact.

 ---